textwire/textwire.github.io/docs/1.x/functions/index.md

 ### `len`

 #### Description
-Returns the length of an array.
+Function `len` returns the length of an array.

 ##### Arguments
 None